amygdala/gcp_blog/_posts/2020-07-14-bqml_tables.md

 ## Specifying the training, eval, and test datasets

 For BQML, we want to first figure out how we'll define our dataset splits.
-We’d like to create training, validation, and test data, but we don’t want the any of those datasets to be drawn from sequential rows.
-There’s an easy way to do this in a repeatable manner by using the [Farm Hash algorithm][14], implemented as the `FARM_FINGERPRINT` BigQuery SQL function.
+We’d like to create training, validation, and test datasets from the source table, and we don’t want to just grab a sequential slice of the table for each.
+There’s an easy way to accomplish this in a repeatable manner by using the [Farm Hash algorithm][14], implemented as the `FARM_FINGERPRINT` BigQuery SQL function.
 We’d like to create an 80/10/10 split.

 So, the query to generate training data will include a clause like this:
 ```sql